DavidWise/DWGitSH/readme.md

 - Flexible prompt
   - Prompt becomes git bash like prompt when in a folder under a git repository
   - Shows ahead/behind on prompt
-  - Shows staged/unstaged (mostly)
+  - Shows staged/unstaged (mostly - see known issues)
   - Allows user-customized prompt
   - Switches to standard powershell prompt when not in a git repo folder
   - Highlights when git repo is still on `develop` or `master` branches
   - Highlights path when in a system folder
+  - Highlights relative path from git repo root when deeper in the repo

-- Colors can be customized with the ability to define color groups
+- Colors can be customized
+- Color groups can be created and/or customized
 - Git Prompt can be customized as desired
 - cmdlets:
   - **Get-GitDetails** - returns detailed information about the current repository in a form that can be used in subsequent PowerShell commands